jmclaren7/windows-setup-helper/README.md

 ## Features

-By only modifying the the WinPE image (boot.wim) you can easily swap out install.wim with new or customized versions without needing to worry about how it will effect the customizations you make with this project.
-This project aims to include only open source or highly trusted free programs, other WinPE projects often include obscure, commercial or trial software while also making the WinPE environment over complicated and less reliable to serve it's purpose of diagnosing or repairing technical issues.

 - Boot Windows install media and use the custom GUI to run to tools or install Windows
 - Select "Automated Install" or "Normal Install"
   - Normal install will run the Windows installation without any modifications or automation
-  - Automated install will skip all install steps except for partitioning and run any selected scripts after install completes
+  - Automated install will skip all install steps (except for partitioning) and run any of the selected logon scripts after install completes
 - Automatic login to the administrator account after install (Default password is 1234, be sure to disable the administrator account when done)
-- Select programs/scripts to run once install and automatic login completes
-- This program is integrated into the boot.wim image, this means you can pxe boot this image and use the same tools
+- Only open source or highly trusted free programs are included
 - Tools and scripts are added to the interface from any available drive with folders matching the specific folder path/names
+- This project focuses on only modifying the the boot image (boot.wim) and not the Windows image that gets installed, this has multiple benefits.
+  - The installer image can be better trusted to be bug free and unmodified
+  - Change install.wim with new or customized versions without effecting the customizations you make with this project
+  - Have multiple install.wim images you can choose from (future version)
+  - Use the boot image with PXE booting and still have all the customizations available
+- Starts a VNC server so you can remotely connect from another computer
+- Automatically add drivers that you add (useful for storage drivers when the installer can't detect drives)
+- Has a basic taskbar for switching between open windows

 <br>